OpenTermsArchive/docs/content/terms/tutorial/track.md

     }
     ```

-2. Add the Privacy Policy to track by going to the Open Terms Archive [website](https://opentermsarchive.org/) and copying the URL of its [Privacy Policy](https://opentermsarchive.org/en/privacy-policy/) to fill the `fetch` field.
+2. Find the URL of Open Terms Archive Privacy Policy by browsing [the website](https://opentermsarchive.org), copy the URL and fill the `fetch` field with.

     ```json
     {